Hawaii Surrogacy Center Logo

 Find Surrogate and Build Your Family

-Please note that our waitlist for matching is currently closed.
-However, we would be happy to send you information and provide a comprehensive consultation explaining the entire surrogacy process in great detail.
-Whether you decide to join our program at a later date or would like to gain confidence about taking the next steps in your family building journey, please fill out the form below so we can connect with you.
+We would be happy to send you information and provide a comprehensive consultation explaining the entire surrogacy process in great detail.
+Whether you decide to join our program or would like to gain confidence about taking the next steps in your family building journey, please fill out the form below so we can connect with you.

 Frequently Asked Questions